yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_config_ps.md

 To configure request policies, click **Add**, and select policies in the dialog.
 By default, no request policies are configured.

 When request policies have been configured in Policy Studio, you can then apply them in API Manager on the **Frontend API > Outbound > Advanced** page.
 The selected request policy is executed after inbound authentication and any global request policy, but before any routing or response policies configured for the front-end API.
-For more details, see [Configure Advanced Outbound settings](api_mgmt_virtualize_web.htm#Configur5).

 ### Response Policies